pericyte

 Endothelial cell–pericyte crosstalk in health and diseases

-The crosstalk between endothelial cells and pericytes is essential for angiogenesis, vessel remodeling, and vessel maturation.
-Dysregulation of endothelial cell–pericyte interaction results in excessive angiogenesis and impaired vascular integrity, which are key pathological changes of a variety of diseases, including cancer, diabetic retinopathy, liver fibrosis, lung edema, and neurodegenerative diseases.
-Our interest lies in systematically mapping the endothelial cell–pericyte interactome in the brain, lung, and liver under healthy and pathological conditions.
-Based on the mechanistic insight that is provided by the interactome, we would further explore whether targeting specific endothelial cell–pericyte crosstalk could provide therapeutic benefits for the treatment of diseases.
+The crosstalk between endothelial cells and pericytes is essential for angiogenesis, vessel remodeling, and the maintenance of vascular homeostasis.
+Dysregulation of endothelial cell–pericyte interactions leads to compromised angiogenesis and vascular integrity, which are hallmark features of various diseases, including cancer, diabetic retinopathy, liver fibrosis, lung edema, and neurodegenerative disorders.
+Our interest lies in systematically mapping the endothelial cell–pericyte interactome in the brain, lung, and liver under both healthy and pathological conditions.
+By leveraging the mechanistic insights gained from this interactome, we aim to explore whether targeting specific endothelial cell–pericyte crosstalk could offer therapeutic potential for treating these diseases.

 Publications: Yang et. al., Hepatology, 2021 | He et. al., Journal of Experimental Medicine, 2023 | Zhu et. al., The EMBO Journal, 2024